beingdivine-jpg/beingdivine-jpg/README.md

 ---

 ## Benchmarks
-*These are the projects I stand behind.
+*These are the projects I currenty work and stand behind.
 They represent my current standards for production-ready engineering:*
 ### 1. [ContentGEN](https://github.com/divinjoseph/ContentGEN) — Sound into Atmosphere
 An AI-powered creative instrument bridging the gap between audio and visual narrative.
 Built using **React, TypeScript, and FAL.AI**, this project focuses on a multi-stage state machine that transforms sound-first data into high-fidelity video generations.
 > **Key Architecture:** Integrated real-time generation tracking with **Supabase** and orchestrated complex creative flows with **Framer Motion**.